 Pipeline construction is very similar to a moving assembly line, with specialized teams performing each step in the process.
 Once each team completes its task, another team moves in to complete the next phase.
 The entire process is closely monitored by more than 1,300 environmental and safety inspectors, in addition to state and federal agencies.

 The pipeline is built in individual sections, or spreads, with multiple spreads under construction at the same time and each with their own dedicated crews.
-Roughly half of construction will be completed in 2018, with the remainder completed in 2019.
 The basic steps in the construction process are described below.

 Construction Sequence